docker-archive/docker-snap/README.md

 > *NOTE:* The Docker Snap is no longer maintained by Docker, Inc.  The last
 > release version was 17.06.2 and will not be updated.
 The future of the Docker
 > Snap is unclear, but it won't be developed here going forward.
-This
-> repository will redirect to its new home if one will exist.
+The source at https://code.launchpad.net/~docker/+git/snapma > may be updated.
+Questions for that repository may be asked at https://forum.snapcraft.io/.

 ## Installation